bloomcycleofficial/NityaAbhyasa-privacy-policy/index.md

 The current version of NityaAbhyasa does not use:
 - Advertising SDKs
 - Personalised advertising
-- Behavioural tracking
+- Behavioural advertising
-- Firebase Analytics
-- Google Analytics
-- Firebase Crashlytics
-- Third-party user analytics
 - Google Play Billing
 - Paid subscriptions
 - In-app purchases

+The App may use Firebase Analytics to understand general app usage and improve the App.

+Firebase Analytics is not used to collect the contents of your study notes, task descriptions, exam names, reminder text, backup files or other personal study content.

-If these features are added later, this Privacy Policy and the Google Play Data Safety declaration will be updated.
+The App does not currently use Firebase Crashlytics.
+If crash reporting, advertising, subscriptions, in-app purchases, login or cloud sync are added later, this Privacy Policy and the Google Play Data Safety declaration will be updated.

 9. Data sharing and security

 We do not sell, rent or trade personal information.

-Your locally stored study information is not shared with advertisers, analytics providers or data brokers.
+Your locally stored study content, such as tasks, notes, routines, exams and backup files, is not sold, rented or traded.

+If Firebase Analytics is enabled, general app usage and device-related analytics information may be processed by Google/Firebase to provide analytics services.
+We do not use Firebase Analytics to send the contents of your study notes, task descriptions, reminder text, exam names or backup files.

 Information may be processed independently by Android, Google Play, email providers, storage providers or device manufacturers when you use their services.